jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/forth-month/MinutesForMeetingForWorshipConcernForBusiness.rst

       accepted with graditute to Sarah, Ann
       recomends that the Meeting

-   d. `Nominating`_
+   d. `Nominating Committee`_
-      Committee going about trying to fill positions that are coming up now or in the near future. `Bill`_ notes that people on the nominating committee could be one committee.
+      The committee going about trying to fill positions that are coming up now or in the near future. `Bill`_ notes that people on the nominating committee could be one committee.

-   e. `Ministry and Oversight`_
+   e. `Ministry and Oversight Committee`_
       Census and director put together formal census sent to IMYM yearly monthly, IMYM has request certain catagories for census. `Jeremy`_ is converting directory to electronic format. `Bill`_ hasn't dealt with address, some entries may not have